mrgian/felix/README.md

 The script takes care of everything (compiling, making the image and running the debugger).

-The first compilation may take a while since it has to recompile the Rust core library and the tool needed to copy the bin.

 ## Versions
 ### Felix 0.1.0
 **Bootloader:**